 The Mittlere Ohrenspitze can be climbed from the saddle as well.

 The Jägerscharte (2870m) marks the start of the long and jagged east ridge, with many ups and downs.
 There is one spot of UIAA grade IV, but mostly it is III and II.
 The Jägerscharte can be reached from the Barmer Hütte in 1.5 to 2 hours, or from the road at the Staller Sattel in about 2.5 hours, in both cases following trail 114.

 Roughly from east to west, the Austrian-Italian border follows most of the east ridge of the Große Ohrenspitze, then over the Mittlere and Kleine Ohrenspitze to the Rieperscharte.
 Almerhorn and Jägerscharte lie in Austria.
 There are no border controls.

 The Italian south side is at the edge of the Italian Rieserferner-Ahrn Natural Park

 .
 No camping, bivvying only in emergencies, no fires and dogs must be on a leash at all times.

 Best from late spring to early fall.

 In winter and early spring there are plenty of ski touring possibilities in the area.
 To ski down from the summit of the Große Ohrenspitze would be asking a lot, but downhill from the Almerhorn is a good option, as are descents from the Remscheidscharte, Jägerscharte and Rieperscharte.

 is ideally placed for climbing the Ohrenspitzen as part of a multi day trip.

 The Italian Antholzer Tal is a popular winter sports area, with plenty of places to stay.
 Conveniently located for the Ohrenspitzen is the Enzianhütte

-On the Austrian side of the Staller Sattel, next to the Obersee, lies Alpengasthaus Obersee.
+On the Austrian side of the Staller Sattel, next to the Obersee, lies Alpengasthaus Obersee

-Also in Austria, at the Patscher Alm, lies Alpengasthof Patsch.
+Also in Austria, at the Patscher Alm, lies Alpengasthof Patsch

 Maps and Books